 When it comes to designing a new home, the possibilities can seem overwhelming.
 The art of interior design stretches throughout history, and there are endless aesthetic themes to choose from.
-We’ve created a detailed guide to several major design eras, so you can build your interior around one of these famously stylish periods.
-Choose the right color palette, furniture, and wall art, and you’ll be transported to your favorite moment in time.
+We’ve created a detailed guide to several major vintage design eras, so you can build your interior around one of these famously stylish periods.
+Use our expert tips to choose the right color palette, furniture, and wall art, and you’ll be transported to your favorite moment in time.

 There was a continued love for organic shapes and curvature during the turn of the century, but with a slightly more surrealistic style.
 While Victorian design was dripping with luxury, the Art Nouveau period was more artistic and ethereal.
 In addition to a prominent use of earthy colors like olive and sage, Art Nouveau pioneered the rise of vibrant, warm tones like peach and gold.
 Imagine whimsical flowers trellising up your walls, and curved, velvet furniture filling every corner.
 If this fluid, floral-inspired style speaks to you – go with Art Nouveau!

 Bauhaus interior design is a style that originated in Germany in the early 20th century, characterized by its focus on functionality, minimalism, and the use of industrial materials.
 To incorporate Bauhaus design principles into your home, consider using simple geometric shapes, bold colors, and clean lines in your decor.
 You could also incorporate industrial materials such as steel, glass, or concrete to add a sense of modernity to the space.
 For wall art, consider incorporating abstract or geometric pieces that feature bold colors and shapes.
 Additionally, incorporating functional pieces such as modular shelving or furniture can help to create a streamlined and efficient space.
 By incorporating Bauhaus design elements into your home, you can create a minimalist and functional space that emphasizes both form and function.